 Of course, these are just some of the reasons that may apply.
 You’ll need to consider your specific business needs, budget, and goals.
 If it looks like it’s not the best fit for your business, here are some Stripe competitors to choose from.

 The payment industry is full of companies like Stripe, all offering easy ways to accept payments online.
 Stripe offers two basic “types” of online processing.
 The main Stripe payment gateway helps you accept online payments in a traditional buyer/seller model.
 Stripe Connect allows you to take payments using “platform” or “marketplace” style processing, where you connect multiple buyers and sellers.

 There’s no shortage of choices when it comes to traditional online payments, but fewer companies support platform style processing.
 Still, there are alternatives to Stripe for both.
-Additionally, there are some things that Stripe can’t do (like provide enhanced data) so it’s important to know the best alternatives for those situations.
+Additionally, there are some things that Stripe can’t do (like provide enhanced data, also called level 2 and level 3) so it’s important to know the best alternatives for those situations.

 Lastly, Stripe is not known for strong phone support.
 The company typically prefers clients to use email or check its help center for assistance.
 Other gateways (and payment processors) do offer phone support.
 If that’s important to you, it’s a good idea to consider choosing one of the Stripe competitors.

 Top Stripe Alternatives